 Well, not everyone is wealthy, but Ballard certainly has transformed into a popular destination for 20- and 30-somethings.
-New condos, apartments and restaurants are sprouting up to accommodate the neighborhood’s rapid growth.
+New apartments, breweries and restaurants are sprouting up to accommodate the neighborhood’s rapid growth.
 Yet much of Ballard’s Scandinavian culture and fishing industry remains.

 Home to terrific restaurants, shops and pubs, Old Ballard is one of Seattle’s most popular weekend hangouts — especially on Sunday, when the Ballard Farmers Market takes over Ballard Ave.
 Other Ballard communities include Sunset Hill, Loyal Heights and Whittier Heights (see map).

 Officially known as the Hiram M. Chittenden Locks, the Ballard Locks is one of Seattle’s most popular tourist attractions, especially during the sunny months.
 The grounds also feature a fish ladder and the Carl S. English Jr. Botanical Garden — one of the most beautiful park settings in Seattle.

 Ballard is also home to one of Seattle’s most beautiful beaches.
 With its amazing view, Golden Gardens Park attracts large crowds during summer months and loyal locals during the winter.